 Veterans or family members are strongly encouraged to write about their military experiences and to send a copy to the museum.
-You can fill out a form (click here) or use it as a guide to write your account.
-If accompanied by good, high resolution photographs and copies of official documents (enlistment papers, orders, discharge, etc.), all the better!
-You can submit hard copies to the museum by postal mail, addressed to the archivist, Ryan Welle, or as attachments to an email to him at firstname.lastname@example.org
+If accompanied by photographs or official documents (enlistment papers, orders, discharge, etc.), all the better!
+You can submit hard copies to the museum by postal mail or as attachments to an email to us at firstname.lastname@example.org.

 These are autobiographical books, often self-published, that include an extensive re-telling of the veteran’s military experiences.
 If you have written a memoir, please send a copy to the Minnesota Military Museum Library, where it will be added to our growing collection of similar books.

-All the above materials become part of the museum’s permanent library/archive collection, where they can be used for reference and research or possibly excerpted in publications, documentaries, or exhibits.
+All the above materials become part of the museum’s permanent library or archive collection, where they can be used for reference and research or possibly excerpted in publications, documentaries, or exhibits.
 They provide a unique way for the actual voices, images, and memories of Minnesotans to live on, preserved for future generations.